c-schrade/Udacity-Face-Generation-Project/README.md

 The GAN that is trained here is a typical deep convolutional GAN (DCGAN), i.e. the generator essentially consists of transposed convolutional and the discriminator of convolutional layers.

+All of the code is written in python and the pytorch library is used to implement the DCGAN.

 ### Hyperparameters

 The number of convolutional (resp. transposed convolutional) layers in the discriminator (resp. generator)